Sungai Balang: History

 The history of the town begins in 1886 when Ali bin Said, an Islamic scholar from Parit Sakai, was appointed Orang Kaya (noble lord) officer by Sultan Abu Bakar of Johor.

 Ali was sent by his father, Orang Kaya Said, the first Muar District headman (penghulu) appointed by Temenggong Ibrahim, to Mecca upon the completion of his religious study in Malacca at the age of 15.
 At that time, the resident of "Padang" area which also included the area of Parit Sakai up to Parit Samsu; with its administration centre in Parit Bakar, is said to have a common ('wakaf') house in Mecca in the "Village of Shuib Ali" in the 19th century.
 The house was to put the children of officers and dignitaries of Padang acquiring religious knowledge and studies upon the end of their study in Malacca.
-It was the wish of many peoples in Padang to send their children to further their study of religion in Mecca or Egypt so that they can become a pious and religious scholar.
-Some parents even accompanied their son during their study and stay until they died in the Holy Land in those days.
+It was the wish of many peoples in Padang to send their children to further their study of religion in Mecca or Egypt so that they can become pious and religious scholars.
+Some parents even accompanied their sons during their studies and stay until they died in the Holy Land in those days.
 According to an account, Orang Kaya Ali returned to Padang after his father Orang Kaya Said died in Mecca.
-He then demanded that the position the headman of Muar that was temporary given and being held by his cousin named Omar Junid acting in that position, during a time in the absence of the late Omar.
+He then demanded that the position of the headman of Muar be temporarily given and held by his cousin named Omar Junid acting in that position, during a time in the absence of the late Omar.
 However the request was rejected by Sultan Ali of Johor because his age is still young and unsuitable to hold the position of the headman, a position as the royal government officer and the Muar representative of the Sultan.